V3H: View Variation and View Heredity for Incomplete Multi-view Clustering: Performance Evaluation

 2) \textbf{PVC and IMG}: for the incomplete two-view datasets, PVC can obtain pretty clustering performance by establishing a latent subspace from two views.
 Similarly, IMG also performs well in incomplete two-view clustering by introducing manifold learning into PVC.
 But when clustering the data with more than $2$ incomplete views, PVC and IMG cannot obtain an optimal latent subspace due to ignoring the global structure of the multi-view data.
 Thus, it is difficult for them to obtain satisfactory results in incomplete multi-view clustering tasks.

-3) \textbf{CSMSC, DAIMC, MIC, MultiNMF and UEAF}: when clustering complete multi-view datasets, CSMSC, MIC and MultiNMF can perform well by learning a subspace from each view.
+3) \textbf{CSMSC, DAIMC, MIC, MultiNMF, and UEAF}: when clustering complete multi-view datasets, CSMSC, MIC, and MultiNMF can perform well by learning a subspace from each view.
 As the missing rate increases, the clustering results of these three methods drop significantly.
 The reason is that these three methods simply fill the missing samples with the average feature values, which neglects the hidden information of the missing samples.
 Since real-world data are often incomplete, these three methods are difficult to be widely used.
 For these datasets with little alignment information, DAIMC and UEAF always obtain unsatisfactory clustering results because they learn the consensus representation by aligning these views.
 These drawbacks limit the application of these methods.

-4) \textbf{Our proposed V$^3$H}: by aligning cluster indicator matrices from different views and learning the low-rank representation, V$^3$H can get satisfactory performance in most cases, which shows that it can be widely used in real-world applications.
-Moreover, when the missing rate is relatively large (e.g., PER=0.4 or PER=0.5), V$^3$H has more obvious superiority over other state-of-the-arts, which shows its effectiveness in real-world applications with high incompleteness.
+4) \textbf{Our proposed V$^3$H}: by aligning cluster indicator matrices from different views and learning the low-rank representation, V$^3$H can perform satisfactorily in most cases, which shows its wide application.
+Moreover, when the missing rate is relatively large (e.g., PER=0.4 or PER=0.5), V$^3$H has more obvious superiority over other state-of-the-arts, which illustrates its effectiveness in high-incompleteness applications.